Gardyn Security Incident

 Public Record: Discrepancies

-Side-by-side of statements published by Gardyn against findings in CISA advisory ICSA-26-055-03 and the researcher’s coordinated-disclosure repository.
+Side-by-side of statements published by Gardyn against findings in CISA advisory ICSA-26-055-03 and the maintainer’s coordinated-disclosure repository.

 Source documents on each side